 Most home fires are completely preventable.
 If you’re familiar with the most common causes of house fires, you’ll be able to reduce the likelihood that a fire will occur in the first place.

 Cigarettes are the primary cause of fatal fires involving seniors.
 If your family member smokes, you should encourage them to smoke outside of the home if possible.
 Smoking in bed is especially dangerous and should be avoided at all costs.

 It’s also common for fires to start in the kitchen.
 If food is left unattended when it’s being cooked, it’s easy for a fire to start.
 If your family member is starting to experience cognitive issues that could keep them from cooking safely, you may want to consider in-home care.
 It’s possible to have someone visit the home and prepare meals for them.

 Older appliances are more likely to cause fires, which is why it’s a smart idea to inspect kitchens from time to time.
 If an appliance is very old, it may need to be repaired or replaced so that it can be used safely.
-Replace these appliances with easy to use microwave ovens or other electric cookers for seniors.
+Replace these old units with dementia friendly kitchen appliances such as easy to use microwave ovens or other electric cookers for seniors.

 You’ll also want to make sure that any potential fires can be dealt with quickly.
 You can demonstrate for family members how they can put out stovetop fires using a large lid.
 Keep the kitchen stocked with an easy to use fire extinguisher.
 Make sure that there’s a loud smoke alarms that seniors can hear in the kitchen and that the batteries in the device are regularly replaced.